Keys to Customer Service

 While all jobs involve interaction with customers, different professions deal with their buyers in different ways.
 For example, if you work at a car dealership, your job will involve working with potential car-buyers all day and night.
 You can’t be shy in this profession.
 You are constantly encouraging and energizing each client so that they are excited about buying a car from you.
 You must work to provide everything your client needs without going too over the top and keeping a smile on your face at all times.

 While some jobs are 100% based on interactions, others can definitely be tamer.
 There are plenty of professions where you can take more of a background role rather than interacting with people all the time.
 Helping to plan sensory friendly activities in Lansing, MI or set up the catering for a big event, still involve customer service, but in a more background way.
 In these positions, you are still anticipating your client’s needs and providing them a service.
-Good customer service can be something as simple as setting out a “wet paint” sign to warn people of a recent paint job or addressing people by their name in an email.
+Good customer service can be something as simple as setting out a “wet paint” sign to warn people of a recent paint job a reputable professional painter should automatically do this, but best to ask; or addressing people by their name in an email.

 There are also certain skills that are good for both customer service and good for you to have in general.
 Skills like attentiveness and time management help you interact with your coworkers as well as your clients.

 One of the biggest parts of helping customers is putting them first.
 This doesn’t necessarily mean the customer is always right, because that phraseology has actually caused disputes among business owners and employees.
 While a customer can be in the wrong, it is still your job to go out of your way to give them a good experience during your interaction.